 - Team up with matchmaking programmes and trade missions

 1. Define your offer and its potential

-European buyers, especially those focusing on the specialty segment, are increasingly looking for cocoa that is different, with specific flavour notes, from unique origins and with nuances in fragrance and texture.
+European buyers, especially those focusing on the specialty segment, are increasingly looking for cocoa that is unique, with specific flavour notes, from unexplored origins and with nuances in fragrance and texture.
 Specialty cocoa is a niche market in which smaller quantities of higher-quality beans are traded.
 Knowing your product and its specifics is crucial in finding buyers and establishing long-term relationships with them.

 Note that, on the specialty market, the origin of cocoa beans is important, in combination with storytelling and traceability.
 This means you should be able to indicate:

 - your cocoa bean’s genetic profile and variety;

 - characteristics of the producing cooperative(s) and its individual members;